-FAILING TO ENJOY THE FUN OF FAILURE: I was recently reminded what our kids take away from their sports, and what we do as parents, are two totally different things.
-My 11-year old played her first volleyball game with her 6th grade school team.
+FAILING TO ENJOY THE FUN OF FAILURE: I was recently reminded what our kids take away from their sports and what we do as parents are two totally different things.
+My 11-year old played her first volleyball game with her 6th-grade school team.
 They lost in two games in a row.
-There were maybe three tangible rallies in the game and 90% of the serves didn’t make it over the net.
+There were maybe three tangible rallies in the game, and 90% of the serves didn’t make it over the net.
 The parents sat wringing their hands and drooping our heads.
 “Painful” was the adjective used to describe watching our group of girls learning the game of volleyball.
 Yet my daughter popped into the car when it was done and turned to me and joyfully said, “I think I kind of like volleyball!
 That was fun.”
 Unfazed by the loss, she cartwheeled on the court after the game and sang in the car with me on the way home.
-It was a great reminder that the experience, especially in youth sports, is so much more important than the outcome.
+It was a great reminder that the experience, especially in youth sports, is much more important than the outcome.

-UNDERESTIMATING THE DIFFICULTY OF PLAYING THE SPORT: The last time my kid’s elementary school invited parents to take part in PE with the kids one parent separated a shoulder and another tore an ACL.
+UNDERESTIMATING THE DIFFICULTY OF PLAYING THE SPORT: The last time my kid’s elementary school invited parents to take part in PE with the kids, one parent separated a shoulder, and another tore an ACL.
 It’s easy to coach from the couch, but before you tell your kids to shoot more often, run faster, or focus, you try doing it!
 I played flag football the other day with my 8-year-old.
-I had no idea how hard it was to actually get your hands on those slippery little flags!
+I had no idea how hard it was actually to get your hands on those slippery little flags!
 It’s made me think twice about screaming, “Come on!
 Just grab his flag,” on Friday nights.

 OVER SCHEDULING: Do you feel exhausted from all the schlepping you are doing?
 Then I can guarantee your child is tired of it too.
-There is a fine line between keeping our kids busy, active and out of trouble and burning them out.
-Studies show it is girls of educated parents with high incomes that tend to be the most over scheduled.
-If you never have time to plop down on your daughter’s bed in the afternoon or evening and check in on her life, eat meals together at least a few times a week or if you find your child doesn’t have any down time to spend with friends, you might want to re-evaluate their schedule.
+There is a fine line between keeping our kids busy, active, and out of trouble and burning them out.
+Studies show it is girls of educated parents with high incomes that tend to be the most overscheduled.
+If you never have time to plop down on your daughter’s bed in the afternoon or evening and check in on her life, eat meals together at least a few times a week, or if you find your child doesn’t have any downtime to spend with friends, you might want to re-evaluate their schedule.
 I loved this recent article one of my friends posted on Facebook on how simplifying childhood might actually protect our kids against mental health issues.